jessecookedesign/100-days-of-code/log.md

 **Today's Progress**: Started freeCodeCamp's JS curriculum.

 **Thoughts:** Made it through 24 lessons so far and feeling even more knowledgable in the basics.

+### Day 010: May 22, 2019

+**Today's Progress**: Finished a few more lessons on freeCodeCamp

+**Thoughts:** I'm getting into more complex things but they're making sense—just takes a little longer to get the hang of.